 Some of the links on this page are affiliate links.
 When you make a purchase through an affiliate link, I earn a commission at no cost to you.
 See my entire disclosure policy for all the boring details.

 In this post, you will get all the details on popular baby registry items and learn whether or not it’s a “must have” for your baby registry.

 Creating a baby registry is understandably overwhelming because, well, you’ve never had a baby before!
 It’s so hard to know what you’re really going to need or want.
-Plus, it’s super fun to look at all the fun “must haves for new baby.”
+Plus, it’s super fun to look at all the fun stuff for your new baby.
 After all, everything is so dang tiny and cute!

-Plus, there is so much out there, it’s just silly.
-And you have better things to do than spend all your time figuring out what you do need for a baby, what you can skip for a baby, and what the most essentials baby things to buy before birth are.
+I’ve tried to narrow things down for you because you have better things to do than spend all your time figuring out what you need for a baby, what you can skip for a baby, and what the most essentials baby things to buy before birth are.

-The categories in this minimalist baby registry are:
+The Categories in this Ultimate Baby Registry are:

 - Diaper Bags